hwayne/alloydocs/language/signatures.rst

 abstract
 ^^^^^^^^

-If you make a signature ``abstract``, then all instances of the signature will be extensions, and there will be no signatures that are still the base.
+If you make a signature ``abstract``, then all atoms of the signature will belong to extensions.
+There will be no atoms that are just the supertype and not any of the subtypes.

 .. code:: alloy